Edgar Fernández: Tenure

 Although Fernández was not nominated for reelection at the end of his term, the sector he represented maintained its close links with the MAS as well as its positions of power within the Legislative Assembly.
-After leaving office, Fernández retired to Santa Cruz, where he continued to exercise leadership over the region's urban drivers' unions into the early 2020s.
+After leaving office, Fernández retired to Santa Cruz, where he continued to exercise leadership over Plan 3,000's urban drivers' unions into the early 2020s.